fangsonghub/qccblog/content/post/qprp.md

-title= "Quantum-secure Pseudorandom Permutations" slug = "QuantumPRP" date= "2017-06-05" tags = [
+title= "Quantum-secure Pseudorandom Permutations" slug = "QuantumPRP" date= "2017-06-05"
+# author = "Fang Song"
+draft: false
+tags = [
     "quantum security",
     "psedurandom",
     "Feistel",
 	]
 weight= 10
-draft = "true"
 +++

-This is a long due note concerning constructing **quantum-secure pseudorandom permutations** (QPRP), a problem that has made my collaborators and myself excited as well as disappointed a couple of times over the past few years.
+This is a long due note concerning constructing **quantum-secure pseudorandom permutations** (QPRP), a problem that has made my collaborators
+([Andrew Childs][AC], [Shih-Han Hung][SHH], [Zhengfeng Ji][ZJ]) and
+myself excited as well as disappointed a couple of times over the past few years.
 In a way this makes it a perfect fit for the debut post of this blog.

 A while ago, [Mark Zhandry][MZ] observed in a [note][Zha16PRP] that some existing constructions are immediately quantum-secure for simple